 Thankfully the bucks were clearly identifiable in terms of their impressiveness.
 The first a really good six point buck clean of velvet, antlers way over his ears in length and with good thickness around the coronets and beams.
 This one was exciting!

 The second a slightly poorer animal.
 Still six points, however lacking weight and length.

 The third beast was the target of this outing, a simple four point's, still in velvet, and below the ears in growth.
 Not only this but a distinct lack of body condition and weight.

-As my client Mark was not a trophy hunter this was to be the target of our efforts.
+As my client Mark was not a trophy hunter and with the best of the season still to come, this was to be the target of our efforts.
 A fairly long shot with the estates .308 Sako 85 for a new client, however at around 170yds we dispatched our chosen beast.

 It has to be said, that for a professional stalker who takes fee paying guests, there would have been a strong case for selecting the middle buck.
-The reason being that in just a few short weeks the largest of the Roe Buck will not tolerate mating rivals.
-It is possible therefore that the poor smallest buck of the three might have been tolerated by the larger buck close by.
-This is simply because it may not be seen as a threat.
+The reason being, that in just a few short weeks the largest of the Roebuck will not tolerate mating rivals.
+It is possible therefore that the poor, smallest buck of the three might have been tolerated by the larger buck close by because the larger dominant animal may not have seen the lesser beast a threat.
 What is sure however, is that as a competitor to mating rights, the middle sized beast will be sent packing and will therefore be lost from the ground.

 At any rate the decision was made, it does represent though a thought process that is worthy of consideration.
-If you are posed with such a scenario, do not simply cull your Roe Buck on site, instead keep the animals behavioural traits and also your end management goal firmly in mind.
+If you are placed in such a scenario, do not simply cull your Roebuck on site, instead keep the animals behavioural traits and also your end management goal firmly in mind.